cloudacademy/aks-voteapp-demo/README.md

 EOF
 ```

+## STEP 10.3:

-Query the Nginx Ingress Controller and determine the Public IP address that has been assigned to it.
+Query the Nginx Ingress Controller and determine the public ip address that has been assigned to it.

+Notes
-This will be used to create the API's FQDN, which in turn will then be used within the API's Ingress resource which is
+1. The public IP address will be used to create the API's FQDN
-designed to perform host based path routing
+2. The API FQDN will be used to within the API's Ingress resource for host based path routing.
+3. The https://nip.io/ dynamic DNS service is being used to provide wildcard DNS

 ```
 kubectl get svc aks-nginx-ingress-controller -o json